-John Batman and a group of businessmen bought 243,000 ha of land from the local Aborigines for some trinkets (just like Peter Menhuit bought Manhattan from the Indians).
+John Batman and a group of businessmen bought 243,000 ha of land from the local Aboriginals for some trinkets (just like Peter Menhuit bought Manhattan from the Indians).

-The aborigines had no idea what they were getting into.
-John Batman thought he was buying the land from the Aborigines.
-The Aborigines thought they were only granting him the right to pass through their land as they have no concept of private land ownership.
+The Aboriginals had no idea what they were getting into.
+John Batman thought he was buying the land from the Aboriginals.
+The Aboriginals thought they were only granting him the right to pass through their land as they have no concept of private land ownership.
 In Aboriginal culture the land belonged to everyone.
 This purchase was later declared illegal by the government.

 About the same time another expedition led by John Pascoe Fawkner made camp on the other side of the river not far from John Batman.
 The first building in the new settlement was Fawkner's grog shop.
 (Near the present day Spencer Street railway station).
 John Fawkner also brought the first settlers on his schooner the Enterprise. (seen in this painting).

 In early 2836 news reached the British governor in Sydney of unauthorised settlements taking place down south ( in the area then refereed to as Port Phillip) and of autocracies being committed against the local Aboriginals in the region.

 Captain William Lonsdale was appointed police magistrate for the new settlement and arrived on the ship H.M.S.
 Rattlesnake on the 29th September 1836.

 First Census: Population of the new settlement 145 men and 35 women